8go/matrix-commander/README.md

                         have the same device name.
 In short, the same device name can be assigned to multiple different devices if desired.
+  --sync SYNC           This option decides on whether the program
+                        synchronizes the state with the server before a 'send' action.
+Currently two choices are offered: 'full' and 'off'.
+Provide one of these choices.
+The default is 'full'.
+If you want to use the default, then there is no need to use this option.
+If you have chosen 'full', the full state, all state events will be synchronized between this program and the server before a 'send'.
+                        If you have chosen 'off', synchronization will be skipped entirely before the 'send' which will improve performance.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.

-You are running version 3.5.1 2022-10-03.
+You are running version 3.5.2 2022-10-03.
 Enjoy, star on Github and contribute by submitting a Pull Request.
 ```